Mikun07/hotel-booking-dashboard/README.md

 ## Overview

 StayEase lets guests browse rooms, make bookings, and manage their stays — while giving staff and admins dedicated dashboards to handle arrivals, room management, and reporting.
-The UI is built around a modern hotel aesthetic using real hotel imagery and a consistent amber/blue-950 design system.
+The UI is built around a modern hotel aesthetic, using real hotel imagery and a consistent amber/blue-950 colour scheme.

 ## Tech Stack